 We specialize in growing premium, organic turmeric for wholesale purchases.
 Our turmeric, also called olena in Hawaiian, is handpicked on the beautiful island of Kauai, with shipping available globally.
 The fresh organic turmeric we grow is only available in bulk purchases to businesses only and is an excellent choice for gourmet kitchens, markets, and beverage manufacturers, in addition to medicinal and supplement manufacturers.

-The International Certification Services, Inc. certifies all of our produce organic.
+Where Food Comes From Organic certifies all of our produce organic.
 In addition, we are also Food Safety Certified through the Hawaii Department of Agriculture and Primus Labs.
 We take pride in providing only the best, certified organic produce for wholesale distribution.